-In planning and performing our audit of the financial statements of the governmental activities, business-type activities and each major fund of the City of Skyline, Minnesota (the City) as of and for the year ended December 31, 2022, in accordance with auditing standards generally accepted in the United States of America, we considered the City's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control.
+In planning and performing our audit of the financial statements of the governmental activities, business-type activities and each major fund of the City of Skyline, Minnesota (the City) as of and for the year ended December 31, 2023, in accordance with auditing standards generally accepted in the United States of America, we considered the City's internal control over financial reporting (internal control) as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control.

 Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
 In addition, because of inherent limitations in internal control, including the possibility of management override of controls, misstatements due to error or fraud may occur and not be detected by such controls.
-However, as discussed below, we identified certain deficiencies in internal control that we consider to be significant deficiencies.
+However, as discussed below, we identified a deficiency in internal control that we consider to be a material weakness and other deficiencies that we consider to be significant deficiencies.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the City's financial statements will not be prevented, or detected and corrected, on a timely basis.
-We did not identify any deficiencies in internal control that we consider to be material weaknesses.
+As described in the accompanying schedule of findings and responses, we did identify a deficiency in internal control that we consider to be a material weakness as item 2023-001.

 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-As described in the accompanying schedule of findings and responses, we consider the following deficiencies in internal control to be significant deficiencies as items 2022-001, 2022-002 and 2022-003.
+As described in the accompanying schedule of findings and responses, we consider the following deficiencies in internal control to be significant deficiencies as items 2023-002 and 2023-003.